KaiserPhemi/hello-zig/README.md

-# hello-zig
+# zig-lang-template
-Just a Hello World in Ziglang
+A template for developing in `Ziglang`

 ## Contributor(s)
 - Oluwafemi Akinwa